realm/realm-lua-bootcamp/README.md

     * `"<>"` (set)
         * A Lua `table` used as a set.
     * When using a collection type, its element type must always be specified (e.g. `"int[]"`).
+    * > ℹ️ Realm collections in Lua uses the Lua 1-based indexing standard.
 * The name of a Realm object type.
     * This refers to the string specified in the `name` field of an object schema.
 * Nullable type